TrellixVulnTeam/swahilipython_SCMU/Doc/faq/installed.rst

   installed it.
 * A third-party application installed on the machine might have been written in Python and included a Python installation.
-There are many such applications, from GUI programs to network servers and administrative scripts.
+There are many such applications, kutoka GUI programs to network servers and administrative scripts.
 * Some Windows machines also have Python installed.
-At this writing we're aware of computers from Hewlett-Packard and Compaq that include Python.
+At this writing we're aware of computers kutoka Hewlett-Packard and Compaq that include Python.
 Apparently some of HP/Compaq's administrative tools are written in Python.
 * Many Unix-compatible operating systems, such as Mac OS X and some Linux distributions, have Python installed by default; it's included in the base